ngaisteve1/ATMConsole_With_OOP/README.md

 #### Assumption:
 - All bank account are the from the same bank

+#### Enhancement (To Do):
+- Some generic input validation methods to handle any data type, input length and input label.

 ### OOP principles and C# features implemented:
 - class
 - object